spookyahell/youtube-dl/README.md

 Just to clarify though, purely a plain old link to music is allowed here.<br/>
 And clearly I got nothing better to do, so I will link some good works below.

-FWIW, this is not instruction or endorsement of any kind to download.<br/>
+FWIW, this is neither instruction nor endorsement of any kind to download the linked videos.<br/>
 Consider it a good reference for what to listen to on YouTube.<br/>
-I recommend to eather stream directly through the youtube.com website or to download the video with the official app (whenever possible).<br/>
+Specifically,  I personally recommend to eather stream directly through the youtube.com website or to download the video with the official app (whenever possible).<br/>

-## Music recommendations for listening with links to YouTube
+## Music recommendations for listening (YouTube hyperlinks)
+_Recommendations first added: August 3rd, 2021_

 1. Jennifer Lopez - Ain't Your Mama - https://www.youtube.com/watch?v=Pgmx7z49OEk
 1. Marlon Roudette - New Age - https://www.youtube.com/watch?v=Jk5kYjD9E1I
 1. Usher - DJ Got Us Fallin' In Love (ft.
 Pitbull) - https://www.youtube.com/watch?v=C-dvTjK_07c